War in Abkhazia (1992–1993): Russia's role in the conflict

-From the outset of the hostilities, the Soviets called upon both sides to negotiate and it brokered several ceasefires, which mostly proved ineffective (Sukhumi offensive was undertaken by the Abkhaz side in violation of the previous ceasefire agreement).
-On the other hand, the Russian military offered protection to the retreating Abkhaz detachments during the summer 1992 Georgian offensive.
+In October 1992, the Abkhaz side violated the previous ceasefire agreement and launched an offensive on Gagra.
+The Georgian government saw the role of resolution passed by the Russia's parliament in resuming the conflict, and blamed "reactionary forces" in Russia for encouraging the Abkhaz offensive.
+The action, in which Russian commanders were suspected to have aided to the attackers, also resulted in a significant deterioration of the Georgian-Russian relations.
+Previously, the Russian military offered protection to the retreating Abkhaz detachments during the summer 1992 Georgian offensive.
 In November 1992, the Russian Air Force conducted heavy air strikes against the villages and towns in Abkhazia predominantly populated by Georgians.
 In response, the Georgian Defense Ministry accused Russia for the first time in public of preparing a war against Georgia in Abkhazia.
 This led to the Georgian attacks on targets under Russian and Abkhaz control and the retaliation from the Russian forces.

-The Soviets attitude began to tilt further to the Abkhaz side, after a Russian MI-8 helicopter (reportedly carrying humanitarian aid) was brought down by Georgian forces on 27 October, which triggered retaliation from Russian forces.
-On 14 December 1992, the Russian military suffered the loss of another military helicopter, carrying evacuees from Tkvarcheli, resulting in 52 to 64 deaths (including 25 children).
+Russia's attitude began to tilt further to the Abkhaz side, after a Russian MI-8 helicopter (reportedly carrying humanitarian aid) was brought down by Georgian forces on 27 October, which triggered retaliation from Russian forces.
+On 14 December 1992, the Russian military suffered the loss of another military helicopter, carrying evacuees from Tkvarcheli, with reports of 52 to 64 resulting deaths (including 25 children).
 Although Georgian authorities denied any responsibility, many believed the helicopter was shot down by the Georgian forces.
 On 16 December, the government of Georgia requested the Russians to evacuate their nationals from Abkhazia via other routes, foremost the Black Sea, but also to limit the number of missions flown from Gudauta, the main Russian air base in the area.
 However, this incident "raised the level of general malevolence in the war and catalyzed more concerted Russian military intervention on the Abkhaz side."
 The town of Tkvarcheli had been besieged by Georgian forces and its population (mostly Abkhaz, Georgians and Russians) suffered a severe humanitarian crisis.
 Russian military helicopters supplied the city with food and medicine and mobilized Russian-trained fighters to defend the city.

 The Human Rights Watch states: "Although the Russian government continued to declare itself officially neutral in the war, parts of Russian public opinion and a significant group in the parliament, primarily Russian nationalists, who had never been favourably disposed toward the Georgians, began to tilt toward the Abkhaz at least by December."
 During this period the Abkhaz side obtained a large number of armor, tanks (T-72 and T-80) and heavy artillery.
 The question remains whether there were specific orders concerning the transfer of weapons to Abkhaz side and if so, whom they were issued by.
 Russian border guards allowed the Chechen fighters led by Shamil Basayev to cross into Abkhazia or at least did nothing to prevent them from arriving in the conflict zone.
-The defense minister in the secessionist government and one of the main organizers of the Abkhaz armed units was the professional Russian military officer Sultan Sosnaliyev from the Kabardino-Balkaria Republic.